 If you are a Christian, you are to live based on love.
 This love is totally un-selfish.
 It’s kind, honest, and will not manipulate because it isn’t self-seeking.
 At the end of this blog, I am including a copy of 1 Corinthians 13 from The Passion Translation.
 If we all used this as our guide for marriage, there would only be successful marriages.
 But, our old-man is steeped in self-seeking, self-pity, and self-satisfaction.
 So, we must fight him, continually take him off, and replace Him with Christ in whom there is no trace of selfishness.

 Selfishness is satan’s favorite tool.
 It is his nature.
 He lies, manipulates, steals, kills, and destroys all to satisfy his own selfish desires.
 We are not to be like him in any way!
 Selfishness can destroy all the good characteristics of a successful marriage.

 “A man of kindness attracts favor, while a cruel man attracts nothing but trouble.”
 Proverbs 11:17 TPT

 Spiritual manipulation is the worst.
 When someone says, “God told me to….,” what are you going to say in return?
 Are you going to call them a liar?
 Or, what if your spouse begins to throw Scripture at you like – you are to submit to me as the head of this family?
 Spiritual manipulation is unquestionably not one of the characteristics of a successful marriage or life.

 Jesus never used His power or position to manipulate people.
 He never shamed them into obedience or manipulated in any way.
 He could have zapped the Pharisees with a lightning bolt while quoting “Vengeance is mine, thus saith the Lord.”
 He didn’t.
 Jesus served and used His power to benefit all of mankind for eternity rather than just Himself for a short time.

 If the only way you can handle your family is by being belligerent and manipulative, you need to get some help for yourself and your entire family.
 That’s true for the wife and the husband.
 If that’s the only way you can handle your children, you need help.
 Manipulation is not and never will be one of the characteristics of a successful marriage.

-11. Equal Commitment to laughter and joy
+11. Equal Commitment to Laughter and Joy

 “Go back to your homes, and prepare a feast.
 Bring out the best food and drink you have, and welcome all to your table, especially those who have nothing.
 This day is special.
 It is sacred to our Lord.
 Do not grieve over your past mistakes.
 Let the Eternal’s own joy be your protection!”
 Nehemiah 8:10 The Voice

 Have fun together.
 Don’t turn marriage and family into this deadly serious task you have to complete.
 It is meant to be a source of joy.
 Have fun together.
 Laugh at yourselves and find joy in your life.
 Let these things be the characteristics of a successful marriage – your marriage!

 One day my husband and I were arguing, facing each other from each side of the kitchen counter.
 I have no idea what we were arguing about.
 We stopped for a moment, I looked at him and asked, “What are we arguing about?”
 He looked at me and said, “I don’t remember,” and the argument ended in laughter.